 If you're looking for paradise you can't miss this place: El Nido at the northern end of Palawan was definitely the most picturesque place I have visited in the Philippines!
 Beaches, lagoons and an underwater life that will amaze you.
 The archipelago of El Nido is absolutely stunning!
 If they ever get 24/7 electricity and a decent internet connection in Palawan, I'm so gonna move there and never come back.

 How to get there: There are daily flights from Manila, Cebu or Iloilo to Puerto Princesa.
 From Puerto Princesa Airport you can catch a minibus to El Nido (5-6 hours).
 I wrote a detailed blog post about El Nido in Palawan - about things to do and places to stay.
-If you plan to visit Palawan, you might find this post helpful: Unspoiled Paradise on Earth - The Archipelago of El Nido.
+If you plan to visit Palawan, you might find this post helpful: Coron Or El Nido - Which one is really better?

 04 | THE RICE TERRACES OF BANAUE

 The two thousand years old Rice Terraces in Banaue are often referred as the 8th wonder of the world.

 For an unforgettable trekking experience I suggest you to take a hike through the rice paddies.
 The scenery is out of this world, absolutely breathtaking!!

 How to get there: Take one of the daily buses from Manila to Banaue.
 It's a long 6 hours scenic bus ride from Manila up to the mountains, but when you reach Banaue, you know it was totally worth the trip!